Many Minnesota churches remain wary of reopening

 Minneapolis Mayor Jacob Frey and St. Paul Mayor Melvin Carter said their discussions with other religious leaders had found a "strong, unified commitment" to continuing to hold services remotely.

-“Any large in-person gathering amid this pandemic puts people at risk,” the two mayors said in a joint statement late Saturday.
-“Regardless of your faith and beliefs, we all have a common obligation to our respective communities and congregations.”
+"Any large in-person gathering amid this pandemic puts people at risk," the two mayors said in a joint statement.

 Minnesota announced 730 newly confirmed cases of COVID-19 on Sunday and 17 additional deaths from the viral respiratory illness.